hannotify/reveal.js/README.md

 		// Syntax highlight for <code> elements
 		{ src: 'plugin/highlight/highlight.js', async: true, callback: function() { hljs.initHighlightingOnLoad(); } },

-		// Zoom in and out with Alt+click
+		// Zoom in and out with Alt+click, can also be done with the 'Z'-key to map your Logitech Spotlight on, for example.
 		{ src: 'plugin/zoom-js/zoom.js', async: true },

 		// Speaker notes